pashley/Model-Building/README.md

 2. mkdir my_project/inputs
    Create an "inputs" directory (within my_project)

-3. Copy/link all inputs subject (minc) images to the inputs directory
+3. Copy/link all input subject (minc) images to the inputs directory

-4.
+4. Copy/link the target reference image and its mask as targetimage.mnc and targetmask.mnc,respectively, to my_project.

 to be continued

+Caveats ****